 How to change tax classes in Germany

-The process to change tax class in Germany is fairly simple:
+The process to change tax class in Germany is fairly simple for couples:

-- Get a hold of the form “Antrag auf Steuerklassenwechsel bei Ehegatten” (Request for tax class change for married people).
-You can fill it online on the official finance ministry website this way When you have filled both pages in, you can download it as a PDF.
+- Get a hold of the form “Antrag auf Steuerklassenwechsel bei Ehegatten” (Tax class switch request for married people).
+Fill it online on the official finance ministry website this way When you have filled both pages in, you can download it as a PDF.
 Alternatively, you can download an empty PDF file here.

 - Print-it and sign it (both partners)